 - Generation 4.5- Further improvements to electronics and weaponry, but not stealth.
 Most of the recent fighters, such as the later "Flanker" derivatives, the F/A-18E Super Hornet, the Saab 39 Gripen, the Dassault Rafale and the Eurofighter Typhoon.
 American and Russian air forces generally retrofitted these features to fourth generation aircraft rather than designing new ones.
 The F/A-18E is an exception to that trend; despite everything that its name, designation and appearance would imply, it's an all new plane only loosely based on the original F/A-18.

 - Fifth generation- stealth fighters.
-Only the F-22 Raptor (US) is in service at the moment, but will soon be joined by the F-35 Lightning II, while the Sukhoi PAK FA (Perspektivnyi Aviatsionnyi Kompleks Frontovoi Aviatsyi, or Advanced Tactical Frontline Fighter) has just begun flight testing.
+The F-22 Raptor (US) and the F-35 Lightning II are service at the moment, while the Sukhoi PAK FA (Perspektivnyi Aviatsionnyi Kompleks Frontovoi Aviatsyi, or Advanced Tactical Frontline Fighter) has just begun flight testing.
 Even the Chinese have recently gotten into the field with the Chengdu J-20, though it's not exactly clear how far they've gotten with their design.

 - There is significant criticism against the USA for marketing the F-35 as an air superiority fighter.
 Sure it can do the job, but compared to even fourth generation fighters (especially upgraded 4++ generation Sukhois) it's woefully underpowered - both in terms of thrust as well as turning rate, critical factors in air to air combat.
 Which is not that surprising since it was developed under the Joint Strike Fighter program.